How is automation reconfiguring detection and response practices, and what critical things should the C-Suite understand about the CISO’s needs today?

 He said that automation actually bridged the gap between innovation and protection, whilst advocating that a strong culture of security provides the perfect platform to disseminate new tools.

 “People, process and technology need to come together to enable transformation and for businesses to understand the dynamics between detection and response.
-Only then can you understand how to allocate budget for your business in a personalized way,” he concluded.
+Only then can you understand how to allocate budget for your business in a personalised way,” he concluded.

 Regulators and customers